antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

   - <b>SSDT-GPRW</b>: personal patch to avoid instant wake after sleep with certain usb devices plugged.
 It patches _PRW methods and must be associated with the relative ACPI patch in config.plist;
   - <b>SSDT-HWAC</b>: patches the access in the only 16-bit field of EC;
   - <b>SSDT-KEYS</b>: makes the brightness keys work (alternative: <a href="https://github.com/acidanthera/BrightnessKeys">Brightness Keys kext</a>) and patches wrong keys for VoodooPS2Controller;
-  - <b>SSDT-PNLF</b>: personal version of the cross-platform <a href="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PNLF.dsl">SSDT</a>, only for Coffee Lake;
+  - <b>SSDT-PNLF</b>: from the cross-platform <a href="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/Source/SSDT-PNLF.dsl">SSDT</a>, only for Coffee Lake;
   - <b>SSDT-YogaSMC</b>: useful SSDTs from <a href="https://github.com/zhen-zen/YogaSMC/tree/master/YogaSMC/SSDTSample">YogaSMC</a> merged together.

 <h3>config.plist</h3>